Longlands, Bradford: Buildings

 Residential properties are nearly exclusively tenement blocks of a cottage style influenced by the Garden city movement although only three have survived today from a much larger original number and in a highly modified form.
 The majority of other land in the district is now occupied by industrial and office buildings.
 Other notable surviving facilities in Longlands include the "Harp of Erin" pub, which was constructed to serve the estate, the New Beehive Inn and the Bradford Irish Club.

 History

 Social reform

 The original Longlands neighbourhood consisted of back-to-back terraced houses and was populated mainly by Irish migrant workers.
 By the late 19th century the district had become overpopulated and was suffering from health and crime issues.
-After over a decade of campaigning on the issue, social reformer Fred Jowett, a member of the Council and Chair of its Health Committee, persuaded Bradford Council to use powers under the Housing of the Working Classes Act 1890 to declare Longlands "insanitary" so the land could be compulsorily purchased, the old housing demolished and a new scheme of social housing and supporting amenities built there instead.
+After over a decade of campaigning on the issue, social reformer Fred Jowett, a member of the council and chair of its health committee, persuaded Bradford Council to use powers under the Housing of the Working Classes Act 1890 (53 & 54 Vict. c.
+70) to declare Longlands "insanitary" so the land could be compulsorily purchased, the old housing demolished and a new scheme of social housing and supporting amenities built there instead.